ICAPE Conference Preliminary Program, January 5-6, 2020, University of San Diego

 - Emmanuel Quarshie, University of the Witwatersrand: Rethinking ‘Basic Necessity’ in Consumer Behaviour: Concept and Propositions.

-5C Agent-Based Computational Economics and Beyond (4): Narrative Economics
+5C Agent-Based Computational Economics and Beyond (4): Behavioral Economics, KIPJ Room E (1st floor)

 - Kevin W. Capehart (chair), California State University, Fresno: What Do Socially Useless Workers Do?